 “Price Is Only An Issue In The Absence Of Value”

 So, how can you make what you offer more valuable?

 Don’t lower your value to the wrong person.
 Increase your value and price to the right person.
-And if you want to get a copy of the Black Book – click here only if you believe you’re the right person.
+And if you want to hone in on your closing skills and really take your business to the next level – you might want to get a copy of the Black Book.
+It provides a step by step guide to closing deals on high ticket offers, and if you are ready to take your closing skill and your business to the next level, this might be just the book you’re looking for.
+Click here if you believe you’re the right person for it.